schh-odoo/customs/README.md

 *bash createModule.sh "Module Name" "Name to be displayed on the Application" "demo model name"* *the demo model name is important*

-For the linkerModule.sh us it as follows:

-only two parameters must be given in the command:
+For the linkerModule.sh ues it as follows: only two parameters must be given in the command:
 *bash linkerModule.sh "Module Name" "Name to be displayed on the Application"*